fushuyue/Algorithm/README.md

 # Self-Learning
-Read Algorithms and keep tracks of my reading everyday.
+Read Algorithms and keep tracks of my read and work everyday.
 Realized algorithm by c++ / java / python.

 ## 20191231